 Fact 4: Causes

-Just as the diagnosis of RLS is difficult, identifying the cause behind RLS has also been tricky for modern medicine.
+Just as the diagnosis of Restless Leg Syndrome (RLS) is difficult, identifying the cause behind RLS has also been tricky for modern medicine.
 One theory is that there may be a genetic component, which would appear to be supported by cases where relatives of RLS sufferers also eventually have RLS.
 RLS tends to be found commonly in families where symptoms appear before the age of 40.
 Indeed, links have been drawn between some gene variants and RLS; one other theory posits that it may be low levels of iron in the brain that might have something to do with RLS.

 Research points to RLS being connected to a dysfunction in the basal ganglia circuits of the brain.
 This is tied to the use of the neurotransmitter dopamine, which is ordinarily relied on to help muscle activity and movement proceed smoothly.
 A disruption in these circuit pathways results in involuntary movements, akin to the movements that typically characterize restless legs syndrome.
 This theory may be supported by the occurrence of RLS in individuals with Parkinson’s disease – another ailment that affects the dopamine pathways of the basal ganglia.
 It’s worth pointing out, however, that a diagnosis of RLS does not necessarily indicate a likelihood of Parkinson’s later in life.